client-side/throttle/README.md

 ###Changes From [Guava RateLimiter](https://github.com/google/guava/blob/master/guava/src/com/google/common/util/concurrent/RateLimiter.java)
 * Nanosecond instead of microsecond accuracy.
-* Factoring out an interface class (Throttle.java) from the base abstract class.
+* Factoring out an interface class, [Throttle](src/main/java/com/fabahaba/throttle/Throttle.java#L83), from the base abstract class.
 * Remove the need for any non-core-Java classes outside of the original RateLimiter and SmoothRateLimiter classes.
 * Remove the need for a SleepingStopwatch or similar class instance.
 * Use of volatile variables to prevent stale reads under concurrent access.